jaykay0408/Auto-Car-Data-Mining/README.md

     and 2 servos for pan and tilt of a camera
 -   TB6612 Motor Driver: controlling 2 servos for back wheels

-In this project, we are going to use Raspberry Pi 3 model B+ to control servos using Python.
+In this project, we are going to use Raspberry Pi 4 to control servos using Python.
 Due to the limited time, an instructor will provide pre-configured raspbian OS image.
 Please, follow the instructions below to setup Raspberry Pi.